signature-opensource/CK-DeviceModel/CK.DeviceModel/Device/README.md

 Nothing prevents a device to expose properties.
 In such case, maximal care should be taken to handle concurrency.
 A good approach is to expose only read-only properties and only update them through Commands.

-If a configuration property must be exposed that is on the [DeviceConfiguration](../DeviceConfiguration.cs) must be exposed, it should be read-only and updated by the (re)configuration.
+If a configuration property that is on the [DeviceConfiguration](../DeviceConfiguration.cs) must be exposed, it should be read-only and updated by the (re)configuration.

 Devices don't expose a `ConfigurationChanged` event (note that devices don't expose their Configuration object).